swup/docs/src/docs/getting-started/common-issues.md

 A hard page visit can be caused by various issues.
 These are the most common scenarios and suggested steps to solve them:

-1. There is a [containers](https://swup.js.org/options/#containers) mismatch between the old and the new page
+1. One of the [containers](https://swup.js.org/options/#containers) is missing in the old or new page

    - In your browser console, activate the option "Preserve Log" and see if there are any errors being thrown as you navigate